henatan99/Weather-app/README.md

 # Weather-app
-This project is building a weather app to search for temperature at any place in the world, using weather API and make handy use of promises  or preferably async/await functions.
+This project is building a weather app to search for the temperature at any place in the world, using weather API and make handy use of promises or preferably async/await functions.

 ## Description
-The app uses an async function which takes the location name as an argument, and fetches weather data from openweather API.
+The app uses an async function that takes the location name as an argument and fetches weather data from OpenWeather API.
-An await fetch function is used to fetch the weatherdata from the API and the response is assigned to a variable.
+An await fetch function is used to fetch the weather data from the API and the response is assigned to a variable.
-The await fetch function accepts the API url whose path is an constructed from, a location name and key accessed through subscription.
+The await fetch function accepts the API Url whose path is constructed from, a location name and key accessed through a subscription.

 ### Form
-The from has a text input element and a submit button.
-A submit event listner function takes the text input and assigns it to the location.
-Then it calls the async function(weatherCondition) which takes the location as argument.
+The form has a text input element and a submit button.
+A submit event listener function takes the text input and assigns it to the location.
+Then it calls the async function('weatherCondition') which takes the location as an argument.

 ### The Weather Div Element
 The weather Div element is the wrapper element of the displays of the weather condition.
-It displays temperature, sky condition, feel_like temperature and the weather icon.
+It displays temperature, sky condition, feel_like temperature, and the weather icon.

-### The aysnc - 'weatherCondition(location)' function
+### The async - 'weatherCondition(location)' function
-The watherCondition function is an async function which has amn await fetch function inside it.
-It fetches API data, assignes values to a weather objecta and calls the 'showWeather' function to display the weather data in the browser.
+The 'weatherCondition' function is an async function that has an await fetch function inside it.
+It fetches API data, assigns values to a weather object, and calls the 'showWeather' function to display the weather data in the browser.

 ### The showWeather function
-The showWeather function accepts weather object as an argument and assignes the values as innerText to the respective HTML elements of the HTML skeleton.
+The showWeather function accepts the weather object as an argument and assigns the values as innerText to the respective HTML elements of the HTML skeleton.

 ### Dynamic css
 The showWeather function dynamically changes the background and the weather icon images based on the fetched weather condition.